Brandon Tatum: Political commentary

-He runs a YouTube channel called "The Officer Tatum" with over 2.18 million subscribers.
-As of December 2022, he has accumulated over 463 million total views.
+Tatum runs a YouTube channel called "The Officer Tatum" with over 3 million subscribers.
+As of May 2023, he has accumulated over 571 million total views.

 Tatum has also appeared as a guest on Candace Owens's PragerU show The Candace Owens Show as well as her The Daily Wire political podcast Candace as a panelist.

+Tatum is an outspoken supporter of Israel and The Jerusalem Post named him as one of the Top 10 Pro-Israel Christians in 2025.

 Blexit

-Along with Owens, Tatum founded Blexit, an organization meant to persuade the black American population to leave the Democratic Party.
-The name Blexit is a combination of the words "black and "exit".
+Along with Owens, Tatum founded Blexit, an organization meant to persuade the black American population to leave the Democratic Party and re-register as Republicans.
+The name Blexit is a portmanteau, a combination of the words "black" and "exit".